dbretty/dbretty.github.io/scripts/_posts/2022-09-20-citrix-netscaler-always-up-service.md

 ---
 layout: post
-title: Citrix NetScaler Always Up Service
+title: Citrix NetScaler - Always Up Service
 image:
-  path: /assets/img/scripts/ha_banner.jpg
+  path: /assets/img/scripts/always-up.png
 description: >
-  Configure an Always Up service on a Citrix NetScaler.
+  This script will configure an Always Up Service on your NetScaler.
+This can be used to bind to Virtual Servers on Port 80 with a Redirect to ensure all traffic passes to port 443.
+Please note that this will alter the configuration on your Citrix NetScaler and should be tested before implementing into your production environment.
 sitemap: true
 categories: [NetScaler]
+comments: true
 ---

+*
+{:toc}

+## Script Description

 This script will create an Always Up service on your Citrix NetScaler for use when binding to a port 80 vServer that you wish to redirect to port 443.

+## Script Deployment

-To implement the following script log into your NetScaler CLI and execute the following commands.
+To implement the following script copy the below commands into your NetScaler CLI.

-## Citrix NetScaler Always Up Service Commands
+## Script Contents

 ```
 add server always_up 127.0.0.1